atripes/bloggo/_posts/2018-03-08-lineage-to-moto-g5.md

 user@machine:~$ ./fastboot flash recovery recovery.img
 ```

-That's it, now you can boot into TWRP.
+That is it, now you can boot into TWRP.

 ## Install LineAge and GApps
 Requirements: